 Insomnia: The hidden epidemic

 There are a multitude of reasons that a younger person could be experiencing insomnia and finding it hard to fall asleep.
 According to Nemours Teen Health, “The most common cause of insomnia is stress.
 But all sorts of things can lead to insomnia, including physical discomfort (the stuffy nose of a cold or the pain of a headache, for example), emotional troubles (like family problems or relationship difficulties), and even an uncomfortable sleeping environment (a room that’s too hot, cold, bright, or noisy).
+Croydon osteopaths has a range of treatments for those suffering a trapped nerve in back.
 Exposing your eyes to excessive light at night — through mobile devices, for instance — also makes it harder to sleep.”
 This exemplifies that there are many things that could be contributing to a teenager’s insomnia, making it hard to pinpoint what the problem is.
 This makes insomnia even harder to cure or fix.
+If suffering with lower back pain Sanderstead Osteopaths come highly rated and may help address physical discomfort that could be contributing to sleep disturbances.

-In some cases, underlying issues such as substance abuse can also play a role, which may require specialized support like opioid rehab to address both the insomnia and the root causes effectively.
+In some cases, underlying issues such as substance abuse can also play a role, which may require specialized support like opioid rehab or stem cell therapy to address both the insomnia and the root causes effectively.
 With ever-changing technologies and advancements, everyday more insomnia inducing factors are added to a teenagers life.
 Teenagers have so much on their minds day-to-day, like school, friendships, relationships and family that it can be hard to turn off all those thoughts at night.
+For stem cell therapy, you can look into treatment plan pricing here.

 As there is no easy answer to this raging issue, there are small things society could do to try and help alleviate some of the insomnia in youth.
 Something like making highschool start later so teens can get more sleep in the morning could help.
 An individual staying off their phone for an hour or two before they head to bed.
 Giving more resources, information and awareness in schools and classrooms could help.
 Every small thing can make a difference.